What is PCOS?

 Irregular Periods

 One of the most common signs of PCOS is irregular periods.
-Heavy bleeding, irregular menstruation, and missing periods are among the symptoms.
-Women find it difficult to conceive as a result of these changes, which also cause additional hormonal abnormalities and irregular egg release.
+It comes with heavy bleeding, irregular menstruation, missing periods and cramps.
+This comes with the problem of getting conceived as well.
+It is a result of hormonal changes and irregular egg release.

 Abnormal Hair Growth